cbrenner04/DevcampPortfolio/README.md

 ## TODO

+*NOTE*: These are things that are updated from the tutorial base application

 - [ ] Update Pages to separate controllers with index or show actions
 - [ ] Add testing
 - [ ] Remove scaffolded files that are unnecessary